 Protecting Lives.
 NRDs work with other agencies to help protect public water supplies.
 Wellhead protection, rural water systems and surface water sampling are all examples of NRD water quality projects.
 Monitoring the water quality across the state means your health, safety and family are protected.

 Protecting the Future.
 Nebraska's NRDs have a variety of projects and programs to educate both youth and adults about conservation and natural resources.
 Many districts sponsor and participate in natural resources festivals, teacher workshops, classroom presentations and more.

 Want To Know Your Water Use?
 Click on this link http://cropwatch.unl.edu/irrigationmetercalculator to access an online water usage calculator developed by UNL in consultation with the NRD.

-Rock Creek: Click this link to watch a video on the Rock Creek Augmentation Project: http://www.youtube.com/watch?v=A2mrUFf2WkE
+NCORPE: Click this link to watch a video of the augmentation project:

 Soil-Moisture Probes: The URNRD is partnering with the Nebraska Environmental Trust to provide cost share on probes.
 For an application, click Here.